 Trail Maps & Photos Galore

-Lake Nona is a 17 square mile planned community in southeast Orange County, built on concepts similar to other Orlando "New Urban" communities (Celebration, Avalon Park, and Baldwin Park, but on a much larger scale.
+Lake Nona is a 17 square mile planned community in southeast Orange County, built on concepts similar to other Orlando "New Urban" communities (Celebration, Avalon Park, and Baldwin Park, but on a larger scale.
 It is being developed as part of the growing Life Sciences Center (dubbed "Medical City").
 Lake Nona has over 44 miles of paved and unpaved multi-use trail, so bicycles are a great way to get around.
 About 40% of the land is designated as parks and green space, making the scenery more pleasant than we first expected.
 The widest paved biking (12') is on a network of interconnecting trails (blue on map) collectively called the Orlando Southeast Trail.
 (Map, photos below.)

 Lake Nona...
 Biking Map